jamesBsmyth/pruf_js/DOCS/index.rst

    ``pruf.do.unSetColdWallet()``

-   Sets message sender to a hot wallet.
+   Sets calling address to a hot wallet.

 Parameters
 """""""""""